 If there’s one thing 6 months of binge-watching Bravo has taught us, it’s that glam takes work.
 Watch any flavor of The Real Housewives and you’ll spot 300 makeup must haves you need to buy, like, yesterday.

-But guess what: Unless you’re Erika Jayne, you don’t need a million products to feel flawless — especially if you’re just building your collection.
+But guess what: You don’t need a million products to feel flawless — especially if you’re just building your collection.
 When it comes to makeup for beginners, you can start small and still end up with a superb result.

 Here’s how it's done.

 The most-missed item when it comes to makeup for beginners is primer.
 No matter how perfect or poreless your skin, everyone’s is a little uneven, which is why primer has to be part of your routine.

 Primer does 3 things no other product can do:

 2. Provide a barrier between your skin and your products

 3. Help makeup stick, which makes it last longer

 Raccoon eyes, disappearing concealer, patchy foundation — primer helps it all, which is why it’s one of our makeup must-haves.
 Choose from our 2 stellar options: